jevarlec/EPICS-major-mode/README.md

 ## Using the Navigation Commands

+Commands 'epics-next-record' (`C-c C-l`) and 'epics-previous-record' (`C-c C-h`) allow for quick navigation between record blocks.
+Invoking either command will put the point at the record type.

+To quickly navigate between values, use commands 'epics-next-value' (`C-c C-j`) and 'epics-previous-value' (`C-c C-k`).
+This will put the point at the beginning of double quotes, if the value is enclosed with double quotes, or next to the comma.

 The mode provides two commands that allow you to quickly navigate between linked records: 'epics-follow-link' (`C-c C-'`), which will find the appropriate record and move point to it.
 I will also remember where it was before.
 This is where the second command comes in: 'epics-retrace-link' (`C-c C-;`), which will retrace the steps you took to get where you are now.

 These commands are (for now at least) not aware of records residing in a different database file.